 As part of the redesign in #3445, several CLI adjustments have been made to improve user experience and consistency.
 This guide will help you understand the changes and how to adapt to them.

-Note that this guide is being written while work is in progress (WIP), so some of the changes may not be fully implemented yet.
+Note that this guide is being written while deprecations are in effect, so some of the changes may not be breaking yet.
 We’ll do our best to keep this guide up to date as the changes are finalized.
+To opt in to breaking changes early, you can use the relevant strict control.

 The high-level changes made as a part of that RFC that require migration for current users are as follows: